Disruptor: Smog's heavy toll on health, economic activity (IANS Special)

 Additionally, the phenomenon propels the consumer durables' industry to innovate newer products for air purification.

-Consumer durables major Panasonic India's Business Head, Air Conditioners Group, Gaurav Sah, said: "We have been focusing on innovations related to improving indoor air quality, keeping in mind deteriorating air quality."
+On its part, consumer durables major Panasonic India's Gaurav Sah, Business Head, Air Conditioners Group said: "We have been focusing on innovations related to improving indoor air quality, keeping in mind deteriorating air quality.

 "Earlier this year, we introduced air conditioners with air purification technologies.
 These improve indoor air quality through the year."

-In addition, sales of indoor plants such as 'snake plant' know to reduce indoor air population increases drastically due to the phenomenon.
+In addition, sales of indoor plants such as snake plant now to reduce indoor air population increases drastically due to the phenomenon.

 (Rohit Vaid can be contacted at rohit.v@ians.in)